pfnet-research/BMI219-2017-DeepQSAR/commentary.md

 ```

 It sequentially applies them in `__call__` method.
-Dropout(`F.dropout`) and ReLu(`F.relu`) layers are inserted after each FC layer, except the final one.
+Dropout ([`F.dropout`](http://docs.chainer.org/en/stable/reference/functions.html#chainer.functions.dropout)) and ReLu ([`F.relu`](http://docs.chainer.org/en/stable/reference/functions.html#chainer.functions.relu)) layers are inserted after each FC layer, except the final one.
+Similarly to `L`, `F` is an alias of `chainer.functions`.

-As the behavior of the Dropout is different in training and testing phases,
+As the behavior of Dropout is different in training and testing phases,
-we set an attribute `train` that represents the mode of this Chain and switches
+we set an attribute `train` that represents the mode of the MLP and switches
 the behavior accordingly.

 Q. Confirm that `predictor` defined above has two FC layers, `unit_num` units
 between two FC layers and `C` output units.

-Q. In the original paper, the authors used upto three-layer MLP.
+Q. In the original paper, the authors used the MLP consists of up to three FC layers.
 Change the predictor from two-layer to three-layer and check how the final accuracy changes.
 Try other architectures.

+Q. Why we should not add Dropout and ReLu to the final FC layer?
+See what happens if we do that.

 ## Sigmoid function

-As we want the predictor to output the probability of being active (or inactive)
+We want the predictor to output the probability of being active
-given the input feature, its output should be between 0 and 1.
+given the input feature.
+Therefore, its output should be between 0 and 1.
 *Sigmoid function* is suitable for this purpose.
 It is defined as

 ```